gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **1.19.70**
 - Inside Woodland Mansions, it is possible to get Efficiency I leather chestplate.
 The Efficiency I Chestplates are located in a secret room containing a chest and a tree.
 This room is easily identificable due to its blocked-off entrance, but the frame is still visible.
 - Mobs bigger than the boats themselves can fit in it.
-The following mobs include: Ravagers, Horses, Skeleton Horses, Donkeys, Mules, Spiders, Iron Golems, Snow Golems, Guardians, Elder Guardians, Pandas, Polar Bears, Slimes, Magma Cubes, Ghasts, Zoglins, and Hoglins.
+The following mobs include: Ravagers, Horses, Skeleton Horses, Donkeys, Mules, Spiders, Iron Golems, Snow Golems, Guardians, Elder Guardians, Pandas, Polar Bears, Slimes, Magma Cubes, Ghasts, Zoglins, and Hoglins, and Zombie Horses (which you can get the spawn eggs for from the 1.16.1.2 glitch).
 > [!CAUTION]
 > If you get this illegal you won't be able to play 1.20.0, otherwise all mobs in a boat will be ejected.
 You must skip/wait for 1.20.10 to join without casualities
 - Requires Experiment: Suspicious Sand can be waterlogged